davidcarboni/restolino/README.md

  * HTML/Javascript is youn API client: then you can add mobile apps, IoT devices, etc.
  * Templating is great: do it in Javascript, not server-side.
  * Efficient development: add classes, change interfaces, whatever, then refresh.
  * Immutable releases: single-jar artifact.
-To make a change in production, deploy a new build and delete the old one.
+To make a change to the deployed version, deploy a new build and delete the old one (blue-green and all that).
- * Stateless requests: production will probably have multiple nodes.
+ * Stateless requests: when deployed, you'll probably have multiple nodes.
 Everything gets reinitialised after each development change.
+That makes stetefulness difficult, which is a good thing.
+ * Restolino will cause your design to hurt and adapt.
+You'll be better for it in the long run.
  * Constraints are your path to simplicity.
 Enjoy them.

 #### How it works